|Home | About | People | First Year Writing | Courses | Undergraduate | Graduate | News & Events|

 The Department of English holds two writing contests each year.
 Calls for entry are posted mid-February, with submissions due in late March.
 Prize winners are announced in April and participate in a student reading.

-Submissions must be turned in to 210 East Hall by 4:00 PM on the due date.
+Submissions must be emailed to Jennifer LeBlanc by 4:00 PM on the due date.

 The Academy of American Poets Poetry Prize